Julian O'Neill: Early life

 O'Neill was born in Hornsby, New South Wales on 14 October 1972.
 His mother, Patricia O'Neill, a nursing sister, was killed in a car crash when he was seven.
 His father, Brian Allan O'Neill, a gynaecologist, died of heart disease when Julian was eight.

 O'Neill was raised by his grandparents and other family members from time to time.
 From age ten he attended boarding school at St Brendan's College in Yeppoon, Queensland.
 He was a prodigious young sportsman, holding school records in athletics and swimming.
 He also represented as an Australian Schoolboy in rugby league, cricket and tennis.

+He is the father of professional rugby league footballer Ethan O'Neill.

 Playing career

 O'Neill was signed to a sporting scholarship with the Brisbane Broncos at age fifteen and was selected for the Australian Schoolboys side in 1989 and 1990.
 However, he was ruled ineligible to play for this representative side in 1990 due to having already been a non-playing bench player for the Brisbane Broncos in a match against St George while O’Neill was still in Year 12.